Frequently Asked Questions

 There are a few different ways you can convert your normal bike into an e-bike.
 A few of them are enumerated below:

 - You can attach a friction drive module in your bike.
 This friction drive module is comprised of rollers which propels your rear tire.
-These rollers derive their power from a typical battery which is found in most e-bikes.
+These rollers derive their power from a typical battery which are found in most e-bikes.
 The good thing about this technology is that it’s very easy to attach the device to your bike.

 - There are also mid-drive conversion kits which you can also attach to your regular bike.
 The bad thing about these kits though, is that they are also quite costly, especially if you are looking for reliable and durable e-bike parts.